Markets shun Nord Stream 2 amid US threat

 He noted that Trump said "he would not proceed without close consultation with Western allies, so we put a lot of trust in those words".

-OMV's Seele also said in Moscow that Berlin and Brussels should shield his firm from fines.
+OMV's Seele said in Moscow that Berlin and Brussels should shield his firm from fines.
 "I call on Germany and the European Commission to respond to US sanctions," he said.

-But Meister, from the German think tank, said that if the US decided to go ahead despite Trump's pledge on "consultations", then there was little the EU could do.
+But Meister, from the German think tank, said that if the US decided to go ahead despite Trump's talk of "consultations", then there was little the EU could do.

 "I don't think that the EU would decide on counter-measures or that Washington would be impressed by them if they did," he said.